 Justin Marozzi admires Hugh Kennedy’s article from 2004, which offers a nuanced portrait of the great Abbasid caliph, Harun al Rashid, much-mythologised hero of The Arabian Nights.

 Possibly some innate realism prevented the Mesopotamians from seeing death other than objectively.
 But the Epic of Gilgamesh remains an eloquent witness to the poignancy of their interrogation of the meaning of human life and destiny.
 S.G.F.
 Brandon.

-Britain’s involvement in the Middle East between the wars proved a rich seam for authors of adventure stories.
-Michael Paris shows how these, in turn, helped to reinforce the imperial mission.
+Britain’s involvement in the Middle East between the wars proved a rich seam for authors of adventure stories which, in turn, helped to reinforce the imperial mission.

 The chain of events that led to the rule of Saddam Hussein began with the murder on July 14th, 1958 of the 23-year-old King Faisal.
 Antony Hornyold was a junior diplomat at the British embassy in Baghdad at the time.

 Clive Foss introduces the Kharijites, a radical sect from the first century of Islam based in southern Iraq and Iran, who adopted an extreme interpretation of the Koran, ruthless tactics and opposed hereditary political leadership.
 After causing centuries of problems to the caliphate, they survive in a quietist form in East Africa and Oman.